-During the academic year, the Pueblo Rape Crisis Center may visit campus and provide information to the campus community regarding their services, sexual assault, and the power dynamics often underlying sexual assault.
+During the academic year, the Pueblo Rape Crisis Services may visit campus and provide information to the campus community regarding their services, sexual assault, and the power dynamics often underlying sexual assault.

-Throughout the year, educational programs on preventing and responding to sexual assault, intimate partner violence, staking and healthy relationships are presented in the residence halls, and educational programs and information tables are available throughout the year in various campus locations.
+Throughout the year, passive programming opportunities are available in the residence halls on preventing and responding to sexual assault, intimate partner violence, staking and healthy relationships, and educational programs and information tables are available throughout the year in various campus locations.
 Similarly, bystander intervention training is provided throughout the year in varied formats.
 Topics include generalized information and definitions, scenarios, questions, action steps, and available resources.
 Students are provided with examples of when and how to intervene in various situations.